frosati78/BWCETCILogstashApp/README.md

 # BWCETCILogstashApp
-Bw Application to logging message to logstash using TCI Environment
+Bw Applications repository for logging message using logstash from TCI Environment